 - In the book, Patrick takes Jean out for dinner at Dorsia, attempting to get in by using fake names, but he is caught out and they are asked to leave.
 In the film, they do not leave Patrick’s apartment on their date, where he has the above conversation with Jean, instead.
 He also thinks about killing her and receives a voicemail from Evelyn, but this doesn’t happen in the book since they are not in his apartment.

-- In the film, during this apartment scene with Jean, she asks Patrick about whether he wants to make somebody happy.
+- In the film, during this apartment scene, Jean asks Patrick whether he wants to make somebody happy.
 This conversation happens later in the book, when Patrick asks Jean out on another date after his confession to his lawyer, when Jean also confesses her love for him.

 - In the book, Patrick goes to the zoo and kills a little boy with a slice to the neck.
 He then pretends to be a doctor and comments that he much prefers to kill adults.
 This doesn’t happen in the film.

-- In the book, Patrick does not feed a stray cat to the cash machine as he does to the film.
+- Patrick doesn’t feed a stray cat to the cash machine in the book.
 He does, however, have various other hallucinations that are not seen in the film.